hitz/python-flask-es-test/README.md

 ## Prerequisites

 Python 2.7.8 or greater on Mac OSX.
+Elasticsearch 2.4 OR LOWER

 Ensure you've installed [pip][1], [virtualenv][2], [nodejs][3], [elasticsearch][4] (Note: This has all been done for you already if you are actually taking the test)